shack15/rag-baselines/baselines/retrieval/README.md

 # Retrieval Baselines
 Set of base implementations of different retrieval methods.
+All of these assume we have data in a vector database loaded up already.

 # Best Practices
 * An LLM is able to understand and process *markdown*, *html*, or *xml* the best as a query due to its structure with minimal tagging